-- 10.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development programme. - 10.2 External visitors, such as school nurses or sexual health professionals, are invited in to school to provide support and training to staff teaching RSE and to review the teaching resources.
+- 10.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development programme.
+Colchester Prep & High School access resources from the PSHE Association - 10.2 External visitors, such as school nurses or sexual health professionals, are invited into school to provide support and training to staff teaching RSE.